asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 The purpose of this project is to count how many cars pass by in a frame using a Raspberry pi zero and a pi camera.

+# Code

+This group used code from (Azfal Saan)[https://github.com/shaanhk].
+Using  his code, we were unsuccessful detecting the cars that were passing by.
+We were somewhat able to detect objects.